rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

     - Alternatively, implement transit gateway for internet/egress with appropriate routes.
 - The VPC's CIDR block must contain the `Networking.MachineCIDR` range, which is the IP address for cluster machines.
     - The subnet CIDR blocks must belong to the machine CIDR that you specify.
-- The VPC must not use the `kubernetes.io/cluster/.*: owned`, `Name`, and `openshift.io/cluster` tags.
 - Set both `enableDnsHostnames` and `enableDnsSupport` to `true`.
     - That way, the cluster can use the Route 53 zones that are attached to the VPC to resolve cluster’s internal DNS records.
-- Verify route tables by running `aws ec2 describe-route-tables --filters "Name=vpc-id,Values=<vpc-id>"`.
+- Verify route tables by running `aws ec2 describe-route-tables --filters "Name=vpc-id,Values=<vpc-id>"`
     - Ensure that the cluster can egress either via NAT gateway in public subnet or via transit gateway.
     - And ensure whatever UDR you would like to follow is set up.

-## ROSA Prerequisites without STS
-Note that we do not discuss about the prerequisites for a classic ROSA cluster without STS in this article.
-And thus, if that is your preferred scenario, please refer to the official documentation [here](https://docs.openshift.com/rosa/rosa_install_access_delete_clusters/rosa_getting_started_iam/rosa-aws-prereqs.html).
+- Select `Configure a cluster-wide proxy` in the `Network configuration` page to enable an HTTP or HTTPS proxy to deny direct access to the internet from your cluster.
+Please refer [here](https://access.redhat.com/documentation/en-us/red_hat_openshift_service_on_aws/4/html/networking/configuring-a-cluster-wide-proxy) for more details.

+Note that you can also install a nonPrivateLink ROSA cluster in a pre-existing VPC.